Xuzhour/Basic-psychology-experiment-programme/README.md

 ## 🛠️ Prerequisites & Installation

 To execute these experiments, a Python environment with the PsychoPy library is required.
-Additionally, the Cyberball paradigm must be configured with Condition 1 set to 'Exclusive' and Condition 2 set to 'Inclusive'
+Additionally, the Cyberball 5 must be installed configured with Condition 1 set to 'Exclusive' and Condition 2 set to 'Inclusive'。

 ### Recommended Environment
+* **Cyberball 5:** [Download Here](https://www.empirisoft.com/cyberball.aspx) (Recommended for stability).
 * **PsychoPy Standalone:** [Download Here](https://www.psychopy.org/download.html) (Recommended for stability).
 * **Python Version:** Python 3.8+ (if running from source).